tolauwae/phd-thesis/src/introduction/introduction.typ

 This shortcoming is addressed by our multiverse debugger for microcontrollers, _MIO_, which we present in @chap:multiverse.
 The _MIO_ debugger presents the first multiverse debugger that works on a live execution of the program, and takes into account both input and output streams.
-The technique is unique in another way, as it allows for the debugger to reverse the programs execution as it explores the multiverse, while remaining sound and complete.
+The technique is unique in another way, as it allows for the debugger to reverse the program's execution as it explores the multiverse, while remaining sound and complete.
 Again, we prove the soundness and completeness of our multiverse debugger, particularly in @mult:correctness.

 === Open-source prototype and usability

 A major goal throughout this research has been to develop usable prototypes of our novel debugging techniques.
 Prototypes which can debug real-world embedded software, thereby showing the feasibility of our techniques, and increasing the changes of their adoption.
-Towards this end, all our prototypes are open-source, and available on GitHub, along side a dedicated documentation website.
+Towards this end, all our prototypes are open-source, and available on GitHub, alongside a dedicated documentation website.

 No software can be considered usable---even as a prototype for other researchers---without proper testing.
 Unfortunately, typical regression testing as part of continuous integrations, as is now standard practice, is not common in embedded software development.